patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/numerics.md

 ## Absolute or relative time

 Using **absolute** or **relative** timestamps depends on the context.
-To represent the exact date and time that an event occurred, use an absolute timestamp.
+To represent the exact date and time that an event occurred, use an absolute timestamp following examples provided in the previous [table of date and time formats](#date-and-time-formats).

 To represent how long ago an event occurred, use a relative timestamp.
 When reporting relative time, follow these examples: